THE PARISH OF SAINT PAUL, NEW SOUTHGATE, LONDON

 Q. What is baptism ?

-A. In baptism, you as parents are : thanking God for his gift of life, deciding to start your child
+A. In baptism, you as parents are: Thanking God for the gift of life, inviting God’s blessing on your child

-the darkness of self-centredness, turning towards Christ and becoming a member of the local and
+the things we know are wrong (sin), turning towards Christ and becoming a member of the local and

 worldwide Christian family.